microsoftgraph/microsoft-graph-docs-contrib/content/overview/call_api.md

 The request payload contains the input to the `microsoft.graph.sendMail` action, which is also defined in the $metadata.

-With a single unified endpoint, the Microsoft Graph simplifies the application programming interface for services in the Microsoft cloud.
-As a result, the boundaries of the otherwise silo-ed services disappear.
+With a single unified endpoint, Microsoft Graph simplifies the application programming interface for services in the Microsoft cloud.
+As a result, the boundaries of the otherwise siloed services disappear.
 As an app developer, you are no longer required to keep track of the data sources and to implement custom interfaces between various data sources.